cburns99/Data-Structures-Handbook/Stack.md

 * **peek**:
   * This is a O(n) operation.
 It simply returns the top item from the stack but does not remove it.
 <h2>Use cases</h2>
 <p1> Stacks are used to backtrack to see history in programs.
 A web browser history is a good example of a stack in use.
+They have super fast insertion and deletion, but are much slower at accessing and searching.
 <h2>Example</h2>
   <p1>